DSobolev-Skoltech/Skoltech-Computer-Vision/README.md

 Penalty for the security leaks abuse
 If you (apparently) find any security leaks, exploit them at your own risk of losing homework scores:)
 We set your Homework 3 score to 0 if we detect any sign of security leaks abuse.

+TO GET THE DATA FOR THE FINAL PROJECT ASK ME VIA EMAIL: sobolevdaniil74@gmail.com